-DT/LK DT flashes when there's data transmitted to or received from the yellow one is LinK state.
+DT flashes when there's data transmitted to or received from the LAN.

-(data transaction LAN.
 It's hardware-controlled.
 LK keeps steady if the LAN is active.
-The green LED is Data Transaction activity and the turns off.
+The green LED is Data Transaction activity and the vellow one is LinK state.

-100 If 100BT is detected the LED lights on.
-If 10BT is detected it
+If 100BT is detected the LED lights on.
+If 10BT is detected it turns off.